HVML/PurC/README.md

    interface to operate the DOM tree.
 This technology provides so-called "responsive" programming, which greatly reduces the workload of developers.

-Front-end frameworks represented by React.js and Vue.js have achieved great success, but have the following deficiencies and shortcomings:
+On the other side, front-end frameworks represented by React.js and Vue.js have achieved great success, but have the following deficiencies and shortcomings:

 1. These technologies are based on mature Web standards and require browsers that fully support the relevant front-end specifications to run, so they